-POTENTIAL IMPACTS PROJECT FINDINGS/OBSERVATIONS MITIGATING MEASURES PHASES LAND USE AND CLASSIFICA TION Impact in terms of compatibility with Pre-Construction The proposed project site is situated in an area designated A zoning certification for the proposed project existing land use as an Industrial Zone in Sta. has been secured from Cruz, Davao del Sur Sta.
+POTENTIAL IMPACTS PROJECT PHASES DESCRIPTION MITIGATING MEASURES LAND USE AND CLASSIFICA TION Impact in terms of compatibility with existing land use Pre-Construction The proposed project site is situated in an area designated as an Industrial Zone in Sta.
+Cruz, Davao del Sur A zoning certification for the proposed project has been secured from Sta.
 Cruz LGU Devaluation of land value as a result of improper solid waste management and other related impacts Construction, Operation, Abandonment Solid waste is expected to be produced Implementation of a solid waste management plan PEDOLOGY Soil erosion/Loss of topsoil Construction There may be some soil erosion due to the earth movement during the site development Limitation of earth movement to areas where site development is necessary Change in soil quality/fertility Construction, Operation, Abandonment There is a risk of soil contamination due to the maintenance of heavy equipment Use sawdust, rice hulls, or coir dusts to absorb the oil spills